Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Abstract

 \section{Abstract}

 Recent results establish for the hard-core model (and more generally for 2-spin antiferromagnetic systems) that the computational complexity of approximating the partition function on graphs of maximum degree $\Delta$ undergoes a phase transition that coincides with the uniqueness/non-uniqueness phase transition on the infinite $\Delta$-regular tree.
 For the ferromagnetic Potts model we investigate whether analogous hardness results hold.
 Goldberg and Jerrum showed that approximating the partition function of the ferromagnetic Potts model is at least as hard as approximating the number of independent sets in bipartite graphs, so-called \#BIS-hardness.
 We improve this hardness result by establishing it for bipartite graphs of maximum degree $\Delta$.
 To this end, we first present a detailed picture for the phase diagram for the infinite $\Delta$-regular tree, giving a refined picture of its first-order phase transition and establishing the critical temperature for the coexistence of the disordered and ordered phases.
 We then prove for all temperatures below this critical temperature (corresponding to the region where the ordered phase ``dominates'') that it is \#BIS-hard to approximate the partition function on bipartite graphs of maximum degree $\Delta$.
+As a simple corollary of this result, we obtain that it is \#BIS-hard to approximate the number of $k$-colorings on bipartite graphs of maximum degree $\Delta$ whenever $k\leq \Delta/(2\ln \Delta)$.